boyski/pmaudit/README.md

 have data with sufficient granularity to tell you which prereqs were required by which targets.

-It can also be used as a shell wrapper.
-In this mode it's equivalent to pmash, generating per-target dependency data in make format, but slower.
+The pmaudit script can also be used as a shell wrapper to generate per-target dependency data in make format.
+In this mode it's similar to pmash but slower.

 ### pmash

 A C program which operates as a wrapper over the shell.
 Due to being written in C it's much faster than pmaudit but more limited.
-It derives only per-target prerequisite data.
+It derives only per-target prerequisite data and writes it only in make format.

 ### pmamake